Frequently Asked Questions

 - Airline members – Membership level for Airlines.
 Benefits include the ability to participate in working groups and access to pre-release specifications and certification activities.

 What are the Working Groups?

-There will be a variety of Working Groups that members will all contribute to and lend their industry expertise to help develop new specifications and recommendations.
-The Working Groups will focus on technical specifics such as equipment needs, billing and deployment models.
+There are several Working Groups that members contribute to and lend their industry expertise to help develop new specifications and recommendations.
+The Working Groups focus on technical specifics such as equipment needs, billing and deployment models.

-To learn more about the alliance how it will work, please sign up here.
+To learn more about the alliance how it works, please sign up here.